On the linearity of lattices in affine buildings and ergodicity of the singular Cartan flow: Galois lattices are non-linear

 In the following step, we invoke again Bader--Furman's theory outlined in Section~\ref{sub:BF}.

 \begin{lemma} There exists $j \in \{1, \dots, m\}$ such that group $M_j = L_j/T_j$ has a continuous faithful linear representation over a local field. \end{lemma}

 \begin{proof} By Lemma~\ref{lem:GammaFiniteAb}, we may apply Corollary~\ref{cor:ringlinear}.
-This ensures that the given representation of $\Gamma$ may be assumed to have an unbounded and Zariski-dense image in a simple algebraic group $\mathbf J$ over a local field $K$.
-We may then apply the Bader--Furman theory with ergodic $\Gamma$ space $Y = H/T_j$.
+This ensures that the given representation of $\Gamma$ may be assumed to be a representation $\rho \colon \Gamma \to \mathbf J(K)$, where $\mathbf J$ is a simple algebraic group over a local field $K$, and $\rho(\Gamma)$ is unbounded and Zariski-dense.
+We may then apply the Bader--Furman theory with the ergodic $\Gamma$-space $Y_j = G/T_j$.
 The group $ N_G(T_j)/T_j$ has a natural action on $Y$ which commutes with the $\Gamma$-action.
-In particular, so does $M_j = L_j/T_j$ since $T_j \leq L_j \leq N_G(T_j)$.
+In particular, the same holds for the action of $M_j = L_j/T_j$ since $T_j \leq L_j \leq N_G(T_j)$.
 It then follows from Proposition~\ref{Yoneda} that $M_j$ has a continuous representation over the same local field $K$.
 In order to prove that this representation is faithful, it suffices by Lemma~\ref{lem:ClosedImage} to show that its restriction to $M_j^+$ is non-trivial.

 To this end, we proceed as in the proof of Theorem~\ref{thm:nonlinear-local}.